tartley/missile-commander/README.md

   * Explosion
   * MouseCursor
   * Ground
-    * City
+    * City (show behind parent)
-    * GroundRender

-  ...we want City to render in in between Missiles and Explosions.
+  ...we want City to render in in between Missiles and Explosions, but its parent Ground to remain where it is.

 ## Solutions